 American Hospital Association Quest for Quality Prize Recognizes Hospital Leadership and Innovation in Quality and Performance Improvement

-WASHINGTON, D.C.
-(July 26, 2021) – The American Hospital Association (AHA) today announced that University Hospitals, a comprehensive health system with more than 20 hospitals, 50+ health centers and more than 200 physician offices serving northern Ohio, has been named the 2021 recipient of the American Hospital Association’s Quest for Quality Prize.
+WASHINGTON (July 12, 2022) – The American Hospital Association (AHA) today announced that University Hospitals, a comprehensive health system with more than 20 hospitals, 50+ health centers and more than 200 physician offices serving northern Ohio, has been named the 2022 recipient of the American Hospital Association Quest for Quality Prize.

-In addition, two other hospitals and health systems will be recognized for their leadership and innovation in quality and performance improvement.
-Yuma Regional Medical Center, based in Yuma, Ariz., and Memorial Healthcare System, headquartered in Hollywood, Fla., will be honored as finalists while NorthShore University HealthSystem in Evanston, Ill., will receive the Citation of Merit.
+In addition, three other health systems and hospitals will be recognized for their leadership and improvement in quality and safety.
+Ochsner Medical Center, based in New Orleans, and WellSpan Health in York, Pa., will be honored as finalists while NorthShore University HealthSystem in Evanston, Ill., will receive the Citation of Merit.

 The American Hospital Association Quest for Quality Prize recognizes health care leadership and innovation in improving quality and advancing health in communities.
 The Quest for Quality Prize was first awarded in 2002.
-The prize is sponsored by RLDatix.
-This year’s recipients will be recognized on July 28 at the virtual AHA 2021 Leadership Summit.
+This year’s recipients will be recognized on July 18 at the AHA Leadership Summit in San Diego.
 More information on the prize, including how to apply, can be found by visiting HERE.

 About the American Hospital Association